Understanding the Lift and Drag Curves

 Maneuvering Speed (Va)

 My experience has shown me that many pilot’s (including instructors) understanding of maneuvering speed is incomplete, at best.
-The latest version of the Pilot’s Handbook of Aeronautical Knowledge (PHAK), chapter 4 (UPRT) has an improved description of Va, but it still does not cover the subject completely.
+The latest version of the Pilot’s Handbook of Aeronautical Knowledge (PHAK), chapter 4 (UPRT) and the Airplane Flying Handbook (AFH), chapter 5 both have improved descriptions of Va, but they still does not cover the subject completely.
 With a fuller understanding of Va, that knowledge can be applied to some emergency maneuvering which will increase safety.

 - See my page on Emergency Maneuvering for more on proper unusual attitude recoveries.